franciskershaw/festiviews/testing.md

 ### ***7. As a user with a profile, I would like to be able to add reviews of the festivals I have been to before so that I can help potential future festival goers make their mind up about where to go.***

-* Adding a review is a key reason for the site's existance, and is available as a feature for anyone who is logged into an account.
+* Adding a review is a key reason for the site's existence, and is available as a feature for anyone who is logged into an account.
 The button for adding a review is found in the reviews section of each festival hub.
 If the user is logged in, it takes them to the form that needs to be filled in to add a review, if not it redirects to the registration page.

 ![Add reviews](static/images/add-reviews-section.png)